What Is a Crypto Wallet?

 Before choosing a wallet, see if there is a 2-factor authentication (2FA) option.
 This is a technology that has one more piece of data for you to insert before you log in to your account.
 To use this, you will need to download an authentication application to your phone.

-There’s also the multisig feature that makes it harder for crooks to spend your money.
+There’s also the multisig feature that protects your assets.
 Just appoint another person or a wallet protection service to sign your transactions together with you — and you’re safe even with a hot wallet!

 Bitcoin Core Developer Pieter Wuille originally created hierarchical deterministic wallets (hierarchical deterministic wallets) to provide higher levels of anonymity for those who often send and receive digital currency.
 HD wallets keep the information of how much you spend on a transaction safe.